Robinyo/serendipity/docs/components/bff/02-configuration.md

 To toggle authentication and authorization on/off dynamically during development, we utilise a Property-Driven Security Configuration in the Spring Boot BFF paired with a Dynamic User Provider in the Angular PWA.

-### application.yml
+### Authentication feature flag

-The BFF's `application.yml` has a feature flag:
+The BFF's `application.yml` has an authentication feature flag:

 ```
 serendipity-web-bff:
   auth:
-    enabled: false # Set to true when testing OAuth2 / Cookie sessions
+    enabled: false
 ```

 When `auth.enabled=false`, we bypass Spring Security filters and inject a static mock Principal and mock headers for